Code of Conduct

-The summer school commits itself to providing an experience for all participants that is free from harassment, bullying, discrimination, and retaliation for all participants.
-This includes offensive comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), politics, technology choices, or any other personal characteristics.
+The summer school commits itself to providing an experience for all participants that is free from harassment, bullying, discrimination, and retaliation.
+This includes offensive comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, caste, religion (or lack thereof), politics, technology choices, or any other personal characteristics.
 Bullying, intimidation, personal attacks, harassment, sustained disruption of talks or other events, and behavior that interferes with another's full participation will not be tolerated.
 This includes sexual harassment, stalking, following, harassing photography or recording, inappropriate physical contact, unwelcome sexual attention, public vulgar exchanges, and diminutive characterizations, which are all unwelcome in this community.

 Sponsors are equally subject to this Code of Conduct.
 In particular, sponsors should not use images, activities, or other materials that are of a sexual, racial, or otherwise offensive nature.
 Booth staff (including volunteers) should not use sexualised clothing/uniforms/costumes, or otherwise create a sexualised environment.
 This code applies both to official sponsors as well as any organisation that uses the summer school name as branding as part of its activities at or around the summer school.

 Participants asked by any member of the community to stop any such behavior are expected to comply immediately.
-If a participant engages in such behavior, the school organisers may take any action they deem appropriate, including: a formal or informal warning to the offender, expulsion from the summer school with no refund, barring from participation in future editions of the school or their organisation, reporting the incident to the offender’s local institution or funding agencies, or reporting the incident to local law enforcement.
+If a participant engages in such behavior, the school organisers may take any action they deem appropriate, including: a formal or informal warning to the offender, expulsion from the summer school with no refund, barring from participation in future editions of the school, reporting the incident to the offender’s local institution or funding agencies, or reporting the incident to local law enforcement.
 A response of "just joking" will not be accepted; behavior can be harassing without an intent to offend.
 If action is taken, an appeals process will be made available.